emchristiansen/DistanceLSH/README.txt

 Warning: pre-alpha code

 Performs approximate nearest neighbor given just a distance function using a locality sensitive hashing (LSH) inspired technique.
-The underlying data does not need to be embedded in a vector space (unlike conventional LSH), and the distance function doesn't even have to be a metric / bregman divergence / etc (though I'm not sure what happens with non-metric distances).
+The underlying data does not need to be embedded in a vector space (unlike conventional LSH), and the distance function only needs to be a metric.

 To build: